A CLINICALLY AND ECONOMICALLY PROVEN SOLUTION

 Conducted among 124 patients across 13 hospital facilities, the FRESH Trial met its primary endpoint of significantly lower fluid balance at 72 hours or ICU discharge.
 It also demonstrated statistically significant outcomes in reduced initiation of mechanical ventilation and renal replacement therapy.

-Rx Only.
-For safe and proper use of product mentioned herein, please refer to the Instructions for Use or Operator’s Manual.
+Rx only.
+For safe and proper use of the products mentioned herein, please refer to the appropriate Operator's Manual or Instructions for Use.

-Baxter, Starling and Bioreactance Technology are trademarks of Baxter International Inc. or its subsidiaries.
+Baxter, Starling and Bioreactance are trademarks of Baxter International Inc. or its subsidiaries.